AMIScript: Scripting¶

 Type Safety & Coercion¶

-All types extend Object and casting is not necessary for assignment.
+All types extend the AmiScript class Object and casting is not necessary for assignment.

 String Templates¶